Skip to Content

 Day 1: Bar Harbor and Acadia National Park

-Bar Harbour
+Bar Harbor

 A day well spent in this area will include some time strolling the streets of Bar Harbor after exploring the wilderness and coastal edges of Acadia National Park.
-Your 3-day Maine coast itinerary would not be complete without a day spent in Bar Harbor.

 Boats mooored in Bar waterfront in Maine.